-Coach Mittlemann (Coach J) has been coaching lacrosse for sixteen years and started her coaching career while attending Brown University.
+Coach Mittlemann (Coach J) has been coaching lacrosse for twenty years and started her coaching career while attending Brown University.
 Her life's work and enthusiasm has always involved coaching and instructing lacrosse.
 Juliet has a prolific background in girls’ and women’s lacrosse.
 Juliet founded, directed and coached the girls’ lacrosse program at Palisades Charter High School in Pacific Palisades, CA for nine years, was the Girls Lacrosse Director and Head Coach of the Youth Girl’s Lacrosse Program for the Los Angeles Lacrosse League, launched her own private lacrosse company in May of 2009 (Los Angeles Women’s Lacrosse) and coached at the collegiate level at Pepperdine University.
 Juliet also served as the assistant coach for the 2007 women’s elite lacrosse travel team, Team USA California.
 The team traveled to Japan to compete in the 2007 International Friendship Games, playing different teams from the cities of Osaka, Nagoya and Kyoto.
 After the 2007 season as the assistant women’s lacrosse coach at Pepperdine University, Juliet became the co-head coach.
 That following summer she returned to coach the 2008 Team USA California.
 The team traveled to compete in China for the 2008 Beijing Games and Japan for the 2008 International Friendship Games, competing in Tokyo and Sapporo.

-"The greatness of a team not only comes from the individuality of the athletes, but from their collective ability to be the best possible teammates to and for each other.”
-“I will continue to give my devotion, time and enthusiasm to coaching and to ameliorating the lives of the students and athletes around me.”
+"The greatness of a team not only comes from the individuality of the athletes, but from their collective ability to be the best possible teammates to and for each other.
+I will continue to give my devotion, time and enthusiasm to coaching and to ameliorating the lives of the students and athletes around me.”

 Claire Mancini (Coach Claire)

 Claire Mancini joins RIZE as a widely recognized and notable coach in California!
 Claire has been a part of the lacrosse community since 2010 as the Head Varsity Lacrosse Coach at the Castilleja School.
 She will continue as the Head Varsity Lacrosse Coach in the upcoming year, as well as teaching in the Fitness and Wellness department.
 Claire has a BA in Psychology from the University of Massachusetts, Amherst, and a MA in Counseling Psychology from the University of San Francisco.
 Claire played Division I lacrosse at UMASS and still enjoys being extremely competitive and training for and competing in triathlons.
 She is a world class athlete and a tremendous addition to our coaching staff.
-Claire is the assistant coach for the RED team.

 Stacey Myers (Coach Stacey)

 Stacey Myers has been the head varsity lacrosse coach at Woodside High School for the last five years.
 Upon her arrival at the Woodside program, they had not won a game in four years.
 Over the course of her five seasons with Woodside, the team won their first division championship and made it to the first round of playoffs!
 This was their team's best finish to date.
-In addition to coaching high school, Stacey has coached for a variety of youth teams in the Bay Area, inclding the Menlo-Atherton Grizzlies.
+In addition to coaching high school, Stacey has coached for a variety of youth teams in the Bay Area, including the Menlo-Atherton Grizzlies.
 Stacey attended UC Davis where she was a student athlete on the National Championship club lacrosse team from 2008-2012.
 Stacey is currently a resource specialist in Palo Alto, CA and is the head coach for the CRIMSON team.

 Janine Sung (Coach Janine)

 Coach Janine works full time at Stanford University, School of Medicine as a Biobank Manager.
 Currently Janine is an assistant lacrosse coach at Menlo-Atherton High School, working in tandem with RIZE owner, Juliet Mittlemann.
 Prior to coaching at M-A, Janine was the Head Lacrosse Coach at Archbishop Mitty High School in San Jose, CA. She established a stronger program by selecting competitive athletes and restructuring program goals.
 In 2009, Janine reinstated the University of California, Santa Cruz Women’s Lacrosse program.
 She was the President and Captain for three years while being a strong defender on the field.
 Janine was awarded Division 2 - First Team Defense honors in 2011 and 2012.
 Janine was also brought on staff at her alma mater, the University of California, Santa Cruz as the Assistant Coach and Defensive Coordinator.
 The program reached the Western Women’s Lacrosse League Championship and took 1st place in Division II with a National Team Rank of 8th.
 Janine is an active member of the Baylax Lacrosse club, a post collegiate team in San Francisco, and competes on the weekends and multiple tournaments.
 Sharing many of the same philosophies and defensive prowess with the RIZE directors.
-Janine coaches with us for our RIZE summer seasons!

 Doug Arakawa (Coach Doug)

 Coach Doug’s athletic background starts with being a 3 sport Varsity athlete at Gunn high school.
 He lettered in Football, Soccer and Baseball.
 Doug was all-SPAL in soccer and baseball, and was all SPAL and all CCS as a pitcher his senior year.
 Doug was recruited to UCSB as a pitcher but suffered an arm injury and had to quit baseball his Freshman year.
 After finishing with a BA in communication studies, Doug attended the University of the Pacific dental school.
 He then returned to Palo Alto and has practiced dentistry ever since.
 Doug is currently the Varsity head coach at Gunn High School and has been since 2012.
 His daughter attended Gunn from 2009 to 2013 and played Varsity lacrosse for 4 years.
 Upon Doug’s first season as head coach in 2012, the team went 14-6 and 11-3 in league making it to the playoffs for the first time.
 Since then Gunn has gone 81-34-2 and 64-20 in SCVAL league play.
 Gunn has made the playoffs 6 straight years and has made it to the league finals in 2015, 2016 and 2017.
 “Having enjoyed sports as a participant and spectator all of my life I find that coaching has been one the most rewarding and challenging things I have ever done.
 Helping to guide and mentor young women at the high school level is something I take great pride in and will continue to do for the foreseeable future.”
-Doug is the head coach for the FIRE team.
+Doug is a head coach for RIZE Bay Area RED team.